Ableimages/Digital Vision/Getty Images

-Finding people in this vast world can be a difficult and expensive task.
-Nonetheless, there are a number of reasons why it might be important to find someone.
-When it is not feasible to pay for location services, there are ways to go about finding someone at no cost.
+There are a number of reasons why it might be important to find someone, and a number of companies offer services to help you do that.
+When it is not feasible to pay for location services, there are also ways to go about finding someone yourself at no cost.
 However, it most often requires having information like a full name, prior addresses, birthplace and even identification numbers.

 Phone and Address Lookup

 Using a phone book or the digital equivalent to find someone is still one of the most successful ways of reaching a person.
 Having a current phone number, full name or location is ideal.
 Having a full name and general location is often enough.
 Using an old-fashioned phone book is too time-consuming unless the searcher knows the person's general location.
 If so, choose the phone book for that city, town or area and look up the name, last name first.
 If not, use a digital phone book, which often allows reverse phone number look-ups.
 There are typically many names to sift through, but they are in a format that is easier to browse.

 Social networks are becoming the go-to method for finding old friends, colleagues and family.
 One of the first places you should look would be the largest social networking site, Facebook.
 Its membership has grown astronomically to comprise a significant portion of the world's population, especially in North America.
 And, Facebook is only one of many popular social networking sites where you might find someone.
 Use these sites to search by name and connect with people who know the person, so they can offer possible screen names or a direct link to the person.

 Most people search websites that offer search services charge a fee.
 These may offer a free trial that can be useful, if the search does not take longer than the free trial.
 The better route to take is trying out free services like those on offer at Family Search.
 This service and those like it can direct users to records on an individual, including historical and genealogical records.
 Therefore, if an address is not available on the site, a user can still find helpful information like a birthplace or maiden name.